Table of Contents

 Like the steroid receptors, the receptors for the thyroid hormones are located in the nucleus.
 When activated, they enhance the expression of certain genes.
 This affects numerous proteins and enzymes.
 Overall, the thyroid hormones cause an increase in energy turnover.

-The sex hormones estrogen, gestagen, and testosterone are also regulated by the hypothalamic-pituitary-adrenal axis.
-The hypothalamus liberates a releasing-hormone, the luteinizing hormone-releasing hormone.
-The pituitary gland then releases FSH, which stimulates hormone production in the gonads.
+The sex hormones estrogen, progesterone, and testosterone are also regulated by the HPA axis.
+The hypothalamus liberates a releasing-hormone, the GnRH.
+The pituitary gland then releases FSH and LH, which stimulate hormone production in the gonads.
+Testosterone production is regulated by LH.

 Synthesis of gastrointestinal hormones